teras/lalein/README.md

     * `PARAMETER` is the name of the translation parameter
     * `FORM` is the plural form single letter name
 * The index of the parameter should be explicitly defined in a key named `UNIT.PARAMETER.i`
-* The parameter list is gathered automatically through recusrion from the various format Strings.
+* The parameter list is gathered automatically through recursion from the various format Strings.

 ### Usage in Java

-Here is an example, how to use this lirbary in your own code:
+Here is an example, how to use this library in your own code:

 ```java
 // Java